atomic-studio-org/.github/README.md

 # .github
-Description for Atomic Studio org
+Shared data for all Atomic Studio projects
-TODO: actually fill this up!